Skip to main content

 Southeast Asia$20-$40/hr$3.2K-$6.4KCost-effective, timezone suits Australia

-A critical nuance about India: rates swing wildly.
-A $15/hr freelancer on Upwork and a $45/hr agency developer are not the same product.
-The freelancer gives you code.
-The agency gives you code + architecture review + QA + PM + a replacement guarantee if someone leaves.
-The cheapest option almost always costs more in rework.
+One critical nuance about India: rates swing wildly.
+A $15/hr freelancer on a marketplace platform and a $45/hr agency developer are not the same product, not even close.
+The freelancer hands you code.
+The agency hands you code plus architecture review plus QA plus PM plus a replacement guarantee if someone leaves.
+The cheapest option almost always costs you more in rework down the line.

-Geminate's rates: $25-$50/hr for senior developers, and that includes project management, code review, CI/CD setup, and weekly sprint reports.
-Start with a paid trial week — test the quality before signing a 6-month contract.
+Geminate Solutions builds and ships at India-agency rates, with project management, code review, CI/CD setup, and weekly sprint reports all baked into the engagement.
+Start with a paid pilot sprint and judge the quality for yourself before you sign a 6-month contract.

-Why does this matter for your budget?
+So why does this matter for your budget?
 A medium-complexity app at US rates runs $150K-$200K.
-The identical app built by a senior team in India costs $40K-$80K.
-That's not a quality compromise — it's an arbitrage opportunity that funded startups worldwide are already using.
+The identical app, designed and shipped by a senior team in India, costs $40K-$80K.
+That's not a quality compromise.
+It's a total-cost advantage, and funded startups worldwide are already using it.

 How Do You Budget for an App Without Overspending?

-80% of app projects exceed their initial budget according to McKinsey's digital project research.
-The remaining 20% didn't get lucky — they followed a budgeting framework.
-Here are five strategies we use with every client.
+80% of app projects blow past their initial budget, according to McKinsey's digital project research.
+The other 20% didn't get lucky.
+They followed a budgeting framework.
+Here are the five strategies we run with every client.

 1. Start with an MVP and cut 60% of features.
 List every feature you want.
-Now remove everything that doesn't directly help users complete the core action.
-A food delivery app MVP needs: browse, order, pay, track.
-It doesn't need reviews, loyalty points, or social sharing.
-Ship in 8 weeks, get user feedback, then decide what to build next.
-We've seen founders save $50K-$100K by launching lean.
+Now strike out everything that doesn't directly help a user complete the core action.
+A food delivery MVP needs four things: browse, order, pay, track.
+It does not need reviews, loyalty points, or social sharing.
+Ship in 8 weeks, get real user feedback, then decide what comes next.
+We've watched founders save $50K-$100K just by launching lean.

 2. Use cross-platform frameworks.
-Flutter saves 30-40% compared to building separate iOS and Android apps.
-One codebase, one team, one QA cycle.
-The performance gap with native has nearly disappeared — Flutter renders at 60fps on most devices.
-Unless you're building a AAA game or need deep platform-specific APIs, cross-platform is the smart financial move.
+Flutter saves you 30-40% versus building separate iOS and Android apps.
+One codebase.
+One team.
+One QA cycle.
+The performance gap with native has all but closed, with Flutter rendering at 60fps on most devices.
+Unless you're building a AAA game or you need deep platform-specific APIs, cross-platform is the smart financial call.

 3. Prioritize features by revenue impact.
 Which feature makes money first?
-Build that.
+Build that one.
 A SaaS app's billing system matters more than its notification preferences.
 An ecommerce app's checkout flow matters more than its wishlist.
-Sequence your sprints by ROI, not by what's easiest to build.
+Sequence your sprints by ROI, not by whatever happens to be easiest to build.

 4. Budget 20-30% extra for scope changes.
 They will happen.
-Your users will request features you didn't anticipate.
-Your payment provider will change their API.
+Count on it.
+Users will ask for features you never anticipated.
+Your payment provider will change their API on you.
 Apple will reject your first submission.
-A $100K budget should really be $120K-$130K in your financial model.
-If you don't use the buffer, great.
-But you'll sleep better knowing it's there.
+So a $100K budget should really sit at $120K-$130K in your financial model.
+If you never touch the buffer, great.
+You'll sleep better just knowing it's there.

 5. Plan maintenance from day one: 15-25% of build cost annually.
-A $100K app costs $15K-$25K per year to maintain — bug fixes, OS updates, server costs, and small feature additions.
-Apple and Google push mandatory SDK updates every year.
-Skip maintenance and your app disappears from the stores.
-Factor this into your total cost of ownership.
+A $100K app costs $15K-$25K per year to keep running.
+That covers bug fixes, OS updates, server costs, and small feature additions.
+Apple and Google push mandatory SDK updates every year, like clockwork.
+Skip the maintenance and your app quietly disappears from the stores.
+Build this into your total cost of ownership from the start.

 Try our cost calculator for an instant estimate based on your features, platform, and timeline.

-The difference between a $50K app and a $200K app is usually scope, not quality.
+The gap between a $50K app and a $200K app usually comes down to scope, not quality.
 Define your MVP, pick the right hiring model, and start building.
 We can help with all three.

 FAQ